How to get the best deal on your rental

 - Parking Space

-Book your Vacation Property
+Book your Rental Home

 Keep Your Property Manager's Information

-Put the property manager's contact info into your cell phone and wallet for easy access to answers throughout your trip.
+Put the rental manager's contact info into your cell phone and wallet for easy access to answers throughout your trip.

 During your Stay

 - Enjoy your stay!
-Make sure you protect the rental owner (and your stuff!) by keeping the vacation home locked up when you are away, just like you would in your own home.
+Make certain to protect the owner (and your things!) by keeping the property locked up while you are away, just like you would at home.